riscv-software-src/riscof/docs/source/testformat.rst

   <feature(s)> are the lettered extension [A | B | C | M ...] or subextension [Zifencei | Zam | ...]
-  when the tests involve extensions, or more general names when tests cut across extension definitionss (e.g. Priv, Interrupt, Vm).
+  when the tests involve extensions, or more general names when tests cut across extension definitions (e.g. Priv, Interrupt, Vm).
 The feature string consists of an initial capital letter, followed by any further letters in lower case.

 .. note:: this structure is for organizational purposes, not functional purposes, although full test names will take advantage of it.

 Tests that will be executed in different modes, even if the results are identical, should be replicated in each mode directory, e.g. RV32I_M/, RV32I_MS/, and RV32I_MU/.
-These tests  are typically those involving trapping behavior, e.g load, store, and privilged ops.
+These tests  are typically those involving trapping behavior, e.g load, store, and privileged ops.

 Test naming
 ^^^^^^^^^^^